OctopusDeploy/blog/blog/2022-q3/difference-between-docker-versions/index.md

 ## Learn more using the Octopus Workflow Builder

-If you want to build and deploy containerized applications to AWS platforms such as EKS and ECS, the [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) populates a GitHub repository with a sample application built with GitHub Actions workflows.
+If you want to build and deploy containerized applications to AWS platforms such as EKS and ECS, try the [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/).
+The Builder populates a GitHub repository with a sample application built with GitHub Actions workflows.
 It configures a hosted Octopus instance with sample deployment projects demonstrating best practices such as vulnerability scanning and Infrastructure as Code (IaC).

 Happy deployments!